Do you feel the need to help others?July 2, 2020 2022-12-12 8:20

 The man’s good intentions ruined the butterfly’s life…

-5. Practice (self) compassion
+Step 5: Practice (self) compassion

 Whatever the person decides to do, whether they want to solve their problems and get out of the unpleasant situation or not, remember to practice compassion.
 Compassion does not equal pity.
-Compassion is not condoning.
+It is not condoning.
 Compassion is just being there for people, reminding them that you are there for whenever they need actual help.
-Compassion is looking at them as a fellow traveler on the journey called life.
+It is looking at them as a fellow traveler on the journey called life.
 Compassion is recognizing their true value as human beings rather than characterize them as weak or cowards.

 Self-compassion is also necessary when it comes to our boundaries and limitations.
 We have to remember that we are travelers too, on the journey to self-discovery and that we are human.
 We can allow ourselves to feel whatever our heart is feeling even if this is not the “spiritual” thing to do.
 Remember the pitfalls of positive thinking?